luk4sf/hardware-hacking/tplink-tl-wr841n/README.md

 ![ESP32 SETUP](images/uart-passthrough.png)

-**After swapping the lines**, everything worked flawlessly. 🎉

 ---

 ## 🐚 Step 6: Root Shell!

-Once connected, we were **immediately dropped into a root shell** — no login prompt, no password.
-Jackpot.
+With everything set up properly, we connected via serial and were immediately presented with a **root shell**, without any login or password prompt.
+This confirmed that the device lacked any UART-level authentication.

 ---

 ## 🔐 Found: Hashed Root Password

-We discovered the root password stored as an **MD5 hash** in the `/etc/passwd` or `passwd.bak` file:
+We discovered the root password stored as an **MD5 hash** in the `/etc/passwd` file:

 📸 _Image: Passwd_

 ![passwd](images/uart-arduino-ide.png)

-admin:$1$$iC.dUsGpxNNJGeOm1dFio/:0:0:root:/:/bin/sh

 We're planning to **crack this hash** next.

 # 🔍 BusyBox on TP-Link TL-WR841N

-While exploring the router's UART shell, we discovered it runs **BusyBox**, a compact and highly configurable Unix utility suite.
-It replaces most common shell tools with a single small binary — ideal for low-resource embedded systems.
+While navigating the router's UART shell, we noticed that it’s using **BusyBox** — a lightweight collection of Unix utilities bundled into a single binary.
+It’s commonly found on embedded systems like routers because it provides essential command-line tools while keeping resource usage minimal.

 📸 _Image: BusyBox_